Additional Information for Service Members and Veterans

 On this page, you will find information outlining special provisions for service members and veterans in regards to applying for and maintaining an Arizona Contractors License as required by A.R.S. §32-4301, A.R.S. §32-4302, A.R.S. §32-4303, and A.R.S. §41-1071.

-The Registrar trains all licensing staff members on these statutes and designated three individuals on staff, who served in the military, as individuals you may call or email to ask any questions related to how these statutes may impact you or your license.
+The Registrar trains all licensing staff members on these statutes and has also designated individuals who served in the military that you may call or email to ask any questions related to how these statutes may impact you or your license.
 To reach one of our veteran representatives, feel free to call us at 877.692.9762 or email [email protected].

 License Expiration and Renewals